Dayo-Adewuyi/Contribution/README.md

 * https://github.com/The-Unicorn-Team/ZuriDao/pull/8 upgraded smart contract security by making it pausable

 * https://github.com/The-Unicorn-Team/ZuriDao/pull/10 removed redudant features in the smart contract and updated readme

+* https://github.com/The-Unicorn-Team/ZuriDao/pull/16 refactored contract and merkletree script

+* https://github.com/The-Unicorn-Team/ZuriDao/pull/19 created all the required functions in the context file for use in other frontend components

+* https://github.com/The-Unicorn-Team/ZuriDao/pull/20 refactored contract and removed upgradeable feature.

+* https://github.com/The-Unicorn-Team/ZuriDao/pull/21 added functions to smart-contract to make UX better.

+* https://github.com/The-Unicorn-Team/ZuriDao/pull/22 added more functions to contract and frontend section.

+* https://github.com/The-Unicorn-Team/ZuriDao/pull/23 added more functions to the frontend section.